eeee-sys/MODF-SIR/docs/TRAIN.md

 The training data used for each role is listed as follows.
 All the data, including the raw videos, compressed videos, and annotations, could be downloaded on [Hugging Face]

 ### AKD Router Agent
-We select 755 samples from [Hugging Face](https://huggingface.co/datasets/PhilipC/IntentTrain/tree/main), selected samples can be seen in data_config (src/open-r1-multimodal/data_config)
+We select 755 samples from [Hugging Face](https://huggingface.co/datasets/PhilipC/IntentTrain/tree/main), selected samples can be seen in [data_config](/src/open-r1-multimodal/data_config).

 ### GRPO Grounder Agent